Atlantic Health Strategies

 How to Actually Use the Manual

-Second, run real tracers.
+2. Run real tracers.
 Not table-top exercises.
-Pick a discharged patient, pull the chart, and walk the chart against every applicable chapter.
+Your compliance lead pulls a discharged patient’s chart and walks it against every applicable chapter.
 Where does the documentation break?
 That is your finding.
-Fix it before a surveyor does.
+Fix your gap before a surveyor does.

-Third, calibrate to current enforcement.
 The AHS team will be at NAATP National in Amelia Island May 4 to 6, sponsoring the Women in Leadership Luncheon.
-Allison, Benjamin, Leah, and Sariah will be there.
-If you want to talk through how your manual alignment compares to what we are seeing in current surveys and federal investigations, find them.
-Audit readiness is not a binder.
-It is a habit.
+Allison, Benjamin, Leah, and Sariah will be on site.
+If you want to compare your manual alignment against what our auditors are seeing in current surveys and federal investigations, find us there.

 Request a Free Consultation